alleyway/add-tradingview-alerts-tool/README.md

 #### Download Trading Pairs From Binance/BinanceUS

-This command downloads all USDT trading pairs for Binance:
+This command downloads all USDT trading pairs for Binance: (NOTE: binance is now geofencing some of their endpoints)
 ```yaml
     ./atat fetch-symbols binance -q usdt